ikramdagci-atp/FlightExplorer/README.md

 ### Using JWT Tokens

 Upon logging in, you can use the JWT obtained from the `register` or `authenticate` services to access other services.
-In the Swagger UI, there is a button in the top right corner labeled "Authorize" or "Authentication," where you can add the token as a Bearer token to HTTP requests.
+In the Swagger UI, there is a button in the top right corner labeled "Authorize" where you can add the token as a Bearer token to HTTP requests.
 This token allows you to determine your access permissions.

 ```plaintext
 Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9...